grafana/grafana/docs/sources/panels-visualizations/configure-legend/index.md

 ### Visibility

-Set whether legends are displayed or not.
-Use the switch to toggle legends on or off.
+Set whether the legend is displayed or not.
+Use the switch to toggle a legend on or off.

 ### Mode

-Set the format in which legends are displayed.
-Choose from
+Set the format in which the legend is displayed.
+Choose from:

 - **List**
 - **Table**

-When you format legends as a table, other information about the legend, such as its [values](#values) or where it's located in the visualization, might be displayed as well.
+When you format a legend as a table, other information about the legend, such as associated [values](#values) or where it's located in the visualization, might be displayed as well.

 ### Placement

-Set where on the visualization legends are displayed.
+Set where on the visualization a legend is displayed.
 Choose from:

 - **Bottom**
 - **Right**

 ### Width

 If you set the legend placement to **Right**, the **Width** option becomes available.
 Leave the field empty to allow Grafana to automatically set the legend width or enter a value in the field.
-The width is in [what measurement??].
+The width is set in [what measurement??].

 ### Values